 Visit this page to learn more about the Neuroscape Psychedelic Division, which is dedicated to advancing the field of psychedelic science and medicine through multi-level research covering basic to translational to clinical science.

 This episode is brought to you by Allform!
 If you’ve been listening to the podcast for a while, you’ve probably heard me talk about Helix Sleep mattresses, which I’ve been using since 2017.
-They just launched a new company called Allform, and they’re making premium, customizable sofas and chairs shipped right to your door—at a fraction of the cost of traditional stores.
+They also launched a company called Allform that makes premium, customizable sofas and chairs shipped right to your door—at a fraction of the cost of traditional stores.
 You can pick your fabric (and they’re all spill, stain, and scratch resistant), the sofa color, the color of the legs, and the sofa size and shape to make sure it’s perfect for you and your home.

 Allform arrives in just 3–7 days, and you can assemble it yourself in a few minutes—no tools needed.
-To find your perfect sofa, check out Allform.com/Tim.
-Allform is offering 20% off all orders to you, my dear listeners, at Allform.com/Tim.
+To find your perfect sofa and receive 20% off all orders, check out Allform.com/Tim.

 This episode is brought to you by ExpressVPN.
 I’ve been using ExpressVPN to make sure that my data is secure and encrypted, without slowing my Internet speed.
 If you ever use public Wi-Fi at, say, a hotel or a coffee shop, where I often work and as many of my listeners do, you’re often sending data over an open network, meaning no encryption at all.